 Video of the Day

 Vitamin C is well known as an antioxidant that neutralizes reactive molecules — free radicals — before they damage tissues.
 As an antioxidant, vitamin C also protects molecules such as proteins, fats, carbs and DNA from damage by free radicals.
 Higher intakes of vitamin C are associated with a lower risk of cardiovascular disease.
 Your body also needs vitamin C to produce collagen, which is the connective tissue that supports and strengthens muscles, ligaments, skin and organs.

 Citric Acid in Lemon Juice

-Lemon juice contains more citric acid than other citrus fruits, according to a 2009 report in the Journal of Endourology.
-Citric acid is vital for energy production, but normally the body produces all it needs, so citric acid isn’t an essential nutrient.
+Lemon juice contains more citric acid than other citrus fruits, according to University of Wisconsin Health.
+Citric acid is vital for energy production, but normally the body produces all it needs, so citric acid isn't an essential nutrient.
 Citric acid from lemon juice still provides health benefits, however.
 When you consume lemon juice, the amount of citrate in urine increases, which naturally inhibits kidney stones from forming and also breaks down small stones that already exist.
 On the flip side, low levels of urinary citrate increase the risk of urinary crystallization and the development of kidney stones.